Lifestyle vs Product Photography

 Before we dive into the reasons why you might use each type of photo to promote your business and sell your products, I'll clarify what I mean by lifestyle vs product photography.

-What is product-only photography?
+What is Product-Only Photography?

 When I use the term "product-only photography" I'm referring to photos of a product alone against a plain background.
 My product photography teacher calls these types of photos catalog photography.
 You may also see this type of photo called e-commerce photography, studio photography, or white background photography.